National Environmental Policy Act (NEPA)

 Lately, legislators and politicians in Washington have tried to portray NEPA as a bad law claiming that it is barrier to economic growth and time consuming process.
 By doing this they hope to propose and pass legislation and policy changes that transform NEPA so that it will serve the needs of industry and developers before the people.

-Earlier in 2018, the Trump administration proposed making huge changes to NEPA as part of the President’s infrastructure plans with the goal of “streamlining approvals”.
-This would be the first time NEPA guidance has been rewritten since 1978.
-If successful, any changes in the law could result in drastic changes to how we see NEPA enacted by legislative agencies.
+The final regulation could result in drastic changes to how we see NEPA enacted by legislative agencies.
 This includes agencies avoiding a full review of proposed projects, not accounting for cumulative impacts of projects, less opportunity for public involvement and input on projects, roll back on climate change considerations, and less protections for environmental justice and rust belt communities who are fighting an uphill battle to preserve the environment around them and avoid further citing of facilities in their area.
 Further it will help agencies such as FERC approve of projects faster with little consideration as to their future impacts.